-Legislation was signed December 27, 2020 that provides additional funding for the Paycheck Protection Program.
+Legislation was signed March 30, 2021 that extends additional funding for the Paycheck Protection Program.

-The SBA has begun accepting applications from our institution.
+The SBA is accepting applications from our institution.
 Please see information below to see if you're eligible, what documentation will be needed, and how the loan amount will be calculated.
 We are able to accept applications electronically and to use electronic signatures from borrowers.

 Who May Apply?

 - Businesses Applying For Their First PPP Loan (First-Draw):

 - 500 or fewer employees that are eligible for other SBA 7(a) loans